 The other item a woman never left home without was a pair of gloves.
-Again, white was the best choice for spring and black for winter, but matching gloves to hats and purses were also popular.
+Again, white was the best choice for spring and black for winter, but matching gloves to hats and purses was also popular.

 Gloves were a cotton material that was thick enough to maintain shape.
-They were wrist length with straight, scalloped or ruffled edges.
+They were wrist length with straight, scalloped, or ruffled edges.

-I love vintage gloves but beware of buying any without trying them on.
-Women’s hands were smaller/thinner back then so most gloves don’t fit modern hands well.
+I love vintage gloves, but beware of buying any without trying them on.
+Women’s hands were smaller/thinner back then, so most gloves don’t fit modern hands well.
 A local thrift store or vintage clothing shop will give you the best selection you can try on.

 1950s purses are usually small enough to hold just a few key items, although many reproduction bags are bigger for all the stuff we carry today.